Do you usually nap during the day? Study links this habit to high blood pressure and stroke

 A study published on Monday (25) in the scientific journal Hypertension, of the American Heart Association, links regular naps to an increased risk of developing high blood pressure and suffering a stroke.

-The researchers analyzed data from 360,000 individuals, aged between 40 and 69, who lived in the UK and had no history of hypertension or stroke.
+The researchers analyzed data from 360,000 individuals between the ages of 40 and 69 who lived in the UK and had no history of hypertension or stroke.

 For 11 years, they provided blood, urine and saliva samples and lifestyle information.
 On four occasions, between 2006 and 2009, they were asked about the habit of napping during the day.

-In addition to observational criteria, the study authors also used a genetic risk validation to investigate whether naps were associated with the investigated health problems.
+In addition to observational criteria, the study authors used a genetic risk validation to investigate whether naps were associated with the health problems investigated.

 All subjects studied were divided into groups based on how often they reported napping: “never/rarely”, “sometimes” or “generally”.

-When analyzing the data, the authors found that people who used to nap were, on average, 12% more likely to develop high blood pressure and 24% more likely to have a stroke than those who reported never napping.
+When analyzing the data, the authors found that people who used to nap were, on average, 12% more likely to develop high blood pressure and 24% more likely to have a stroke than those who reported never taking a nap.

 However, the risk of having high blood pressure was even higher (20%) among individuals younger than 60 years old who usually napped, compared to those who never napped.
-After age 60, the chance of this disease was 10% higher.
+After age 60, the risk was 10% higher.

 Hypertension and stroke do not have a single cause, and this was also highlighted in the study.